Chicago/opengrid/docs/User Documentation.md

 ## Saving Searches
 <p>
 OpenGrid allows a user to create searches; there is also an option to save a search.
 To save a query, define a name for your search within the <b>“Save Query As”</b> section of the Find Data Panel.
-A successful save will return a message in the lower right corner “Query was successfully saved".
+A successful save will return a message in the lower right corner, “Query was successfully saved".
 </p>

 <p>
-A search is saved and stored in the manage queries panel.
-Saved searches are also accessible within the Load Save Queries drop list located in the Existing Queries section of the Find Data Panel.
+A search is saved and stored in the <b>Manage Queries</b> panel.
+Saved searches are also accessible within the <b>Load Save Queries</b> drop list located in the <b>Existing Queries</b> section of the Find Data Panel.
 Load Save Queries section stores the ten most recent saved searches.
 </p>

 <p>